ajacksified/ajacksified.github.com/_posts/2011-11-01-new-game-conf-liveblog.markdown

     * Garbage collector is a killer
     * Dynamic VBO updates are inefficient
     * Offload as much as possible to the GPU

+#### Garbage Collector

+* Avoid GC at all costs
+* No allocation means no collection
+* Causes of allocation / GC:
+    * "new" is easy to spot and avoid.
+Don't use it if possible
+    * Object and Array literals are harder to avoid
+    * Creating new closures creates a new object; bad in loops
+    * DOM element manipulation
+    * Hidden things in 3rd party libs
+* Pre-allocate objects
+* Use Chrome debugger to watch memory
+* "private globals" as such:

+    var math_library = (function(){
+      // private "global" variable for math library var tmp = vec3.create();

+      return {
+        stuff: function(){ ... }
+        property: 7
+      }
+    });

+### Art pipeline

+Make blender -> game as easy as possible

+* Blender
+    * Pros
+        * Free
+        * Nice animation features
+        * Extensive Python API
+    * Cons
+        * Revision change lead to lack of documentation
+        * Few pro artists are trained in Blender